MFG Lite - System DB and Login Implementation

 • Registration Workflow

-• Implement HTTP Cookie based session handling.
+• Implement HTTP-only Cookie based session handling.

 • Implement role-based rendering.